Strum/Strums_Mental_VCV_Modules/README.md

 Dual Counters - for euclidean rhythms

-Knobs - Outputs constants continous or stepped by integer ro semitone, uni or bipolar
+Knobs - Outputs constants continous or stepped by integer or semitone, uni or bipolar

 Gate Maker - Counter with delay before opening and after closing, cycle or one shot mode - BETA